paulo3425/githubwebhook/README.md

 ```
+Execute the command bellow to package.
+The fisrt time is going to break dont worry.
+        mvn package -Dmaven.test.skip=true

 Access project's folder by terminal and execute the following instructions to get app up:
         docker-compose up --build -d

 Execute the command bellow to create all tables:
          mvn package -Dmaven.test.skip=true